-TAX RELEASES
+TAX BELEASES

 ("Tax Releases" are designed to provide answers to the specific tax questions covered, based on the facts indicated.
-However, the answers may not apply to all questions of a similar nature.
-In situations where the facts vary from those given herein, it is recommended that advice be sought from the Department.
-Unless otherwise indicated, Tax Releases apply for all periods open to adjustment.
+However, the answers may The Department has appealed this decision. not apply to all questions of a similar nature.
+In situations where the facts vary from those given herein, it is recommended that advice be sought ment.
 All references to section numbers are to the Wisconsin Statutes unless otherwise noted.